|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mutter (meaning peas) Paneer (a semi-solid form of cottage cheese) is probably the most frequently ordered vegetarian dish in Indian restaurants.
+Mutter (meaning peas) paneer (a semi-solid form of cottage cheese) is probably the most frequently ordered vegetarian dish in Indian restaurants.
 The mild flavors of the paneer (cottage cheese) and peas in it, marry beautifully with the delicious tomato-based sauce of this curry!
-Mutter Paneer is great side dish in a non-vegetarian meal but also the perfect main dish in a vegetarian one.
-Serve it with Chapati, Paratha or Naan or even on a bed of plain boiled Basmati rice.
+Mutter paneer is great side dish in a non-vegetarian meal but also the perfect main dish in a vegetarian one.
+Serve it with chapati, paratha, or naan or even on a bed of plain boiled basmati rice.
 Basically make and serve it in your home and you've got a sure crowd pleaser!

-- 2 large onions, cut into quarters
+- 2 large onions (cut into quarters)

-- 3 medium sized tomatoes cut into quarters
+- 3 medium-sized tomatoes (cut into quarters)

-- 1 tbsp ginger paste
+- 1 tablespoon ginger paste

-- 2 tbsps garlic paste
+- 2 tablespoons garlic paste

-- 2 tsps coriander powder
+- 2 teaspoons coriander powder

-- 1 tsp cumin powder
+- 1 teaspoon cumin powder